Unboxed-Software/solana-course/content/compressed-nfts.md

 The Solana ledger is a list of entries containing signed transactions.
 In theory, this can be traced back to the genesis block.
 This effectively means any data that has ever been put into a transaction exists in the ledger.

 When you want to store compressed data, you pass it to the State Compression program where it gets hashed and emitted as an “event” to the Noop program.
-The hash is then stored in the corresponding concurrent merkle tree.
+The hash is then stored in the corresponding concurrent Merkle tree.
 Since the data passed through a transaction and even exists on the Noop program logs, it will forever exist on the ledger state.

 ### Index data for easy lookup